How Taxes Are Calculated

 We offer a number of ways for you to pay your property taxes:

 We accept e-checks, Visa, Mastercard, Discover, American Express, PayPal and PayPal Credit.
 Convenience fees for debit and credit cards will apply.
 There are no convenience fees for paying by e-check.
-All payments are processed through modal windows, which are HTTPS encrypted.
-Thus, all payments are secure and meet current internet security standards.

 You can mail in your payment with a check or money order.
 Make checks payable to the Cobb County Tax Commissioner.